U.S. Route 99: Decommissioning

-In 1972, the AASHTO gave permission to the Oregon State Highway Commission to retire US 99W, US 99E and US 99 from the national system.
+In 1972, AASHTO gave permission to the Oregon State Highway Commission to retire US 99W, US 99E and US 99 from the national system.
 The final segments of US 99 were then decommissioned and re-organized into OR 99W, OR 99E and OR 99.

-State Highway 99
+Successor highways

 All three states have replaced some portions of US 99 with state highways of the same number: